Hachirō Arita

 Hachirō Arita (有田 八郎, Arita Hachirō) was a Japanese politician and diplomat who served as the Minister for Foreign Affairs for three terms.
-He is believed to have originated the concept of the Greater East Asia Co-Prosperity Sphere.
+He coined the term Greater East Asia Co-Prosperity Sphere, which provided an official agenda for Imperial Japan's expansionism.

+After the war, Arita was active as a leftist politician.
+The circumstances surrounding his second marriage and his unsuccessful 1959 run for Governor of Tokyo served as the model for the novel After the Banquet by Yukio Mishima.
+This led to a famous court case in which Arita successfully sued for invasion of privacy.

 Biography

 Arita was born on the island of Sado in Niigata Prefecture.
 He joined the Ministry of Foreign Affairs after graduation in 1909 from the Law School of Tokyo Imperial University, and established himself as an expert on Asian affairs.
 Arita was on the Japanese delegation to the Versailles Peace Treaty Conference of 1919, and in his early career also was stationed at the Japanese consulates in Mukden and in Honolulu.
 He served as Japanese ambassador to Austria in 1930.
 He returned to Japan to briefly serve as Vice Foreign Minister in 1932, but returned to Europe in 1933 as Japanese ambassador to Belgium.